Skip to content

 CreateSandboxFromSnapshotParams (TypeScript SDK)

-Work with Volumes
+Work with volumes

 Daytona provides an option to read from and write to the volume just like any other directory in the sandbox file system.
 Files written to the volume persist beyond the lifecycle of any individual sandbox.